Last Updated: 5th November, 2018

-These beautiful painted Rangolis immediately remind one of the royal Rajput houses where Rangolis were drawn all year round but the grandest and most beautiful one's were drawn only on Diwali.
+Rangolis are made using various types of colors.
+They are made usually at the entrance of the houses for signifying the invitation on special occasions.
+The beautifully painted Rangolis remind one of the royal Rajput houses where Rangolis were drawn all year round but the grandest and most beautiful ones were drawn only on Diwali.
 Even today people follow that custom as they decorate their houses with these Diwali Rangolis in order to appease Goddess Lakshmi and welcome her to their houses.

 Like Hindu and Buddhist Mandalas, the reason for using powder or sand as a medium for creating Rangoli (and its resulting fragility) is sometimes thought to be a metaphor for the impermanence of life and Maya.